GaelQuesadilla/mymditor/README.md

 ---

-## HOW CONFIGURE THE ENVIROMENT?
+## HOW CONFIGURE THE ENVIRONMENT?

 Just do the following steps:

-1. Config your virtual enviroment
+1. Config your virtual environment

-    + Ejecute the nexts commands
+    + Execute the next's commands
         ```cmd
         pip install pipenv
         pipenv shell